 - Make sure one’s sleeping space feels comfortable and safe

 - Ask friends or family to sleep in the room with you or in a room nearby

 - Make time to relax and wind down in the evening before bed

 - Practice good sleep hygiene.
-This includes keeping your bedroom cool, quiet, and dark; avoiding screens before bed; going to sleep at the same time each night and waking up at the same time each morning; and following a regular bedtime routine
+This includes keeping the bedroom cool, quiet, and dark; avoiding screens before bed; going to sleep at the same time each night and waking up at the same time each morning, and following a regular bedtime routine

 - Avoid drinking alcohol or eating heavy food late at night

 RELATED: Best Mattresses For Back Pain

 It can be difficult to ask for help when someone is struggling with something like sleep.
 Many people believe they can function fine on very little sleep, or they don’t think sleep problems are serious enough to warrant medical attention.
 In fact, sleep deprivation can be very serious, and it’s worth reaching out for support around sleep issues and their underlying causes.

 Veterans whose sleep issues are linked to PTSD, anxiety, and depression may be particularly reluctant to seek help due to the stigma surrounding mental health conditions.

 A 2018 study published in the journal BMC Health Services Research cited a number of reasons why veterans are reluctant to seek help from the VA for mental health issues.
 Researchers found that social stigma, financial obstacles, physical obstacles, trouble navigating VA benefits and services, lack of confidence in the VA, and concerns about privacy and security played a role in veterans’ decisions.